 Over at Lumosity, another popular brain game, there's talk of cognitive abilities, legions of researchers and establishing your baseline.
 The games sound so promising and reference how they are "scientifically proven."

 Researchers have been divided over whether brain-training games really work.
 Some studies have found benefits while others have shown none.
-That's why a team of seven scientists recently performed an extensive evaluation of more than 130 studies in scientific literature about brain training and other cognitive games.
+That's why a team of seven scientists performed an extensive evaluation of more than 130 studies in scientific literature about brain training and other cognitive games.
 They found that many of the studies had flaws in the way they were designed.

 Some other studies, however, showed that brain games do help people get better at one specific task, but there's less evidence that brain training can help you get better at related tasks.
-The research was published in the October 2016 issue of the journal Psychological Science in the Public Interest.
+The research was published in the journal Psychological Science in the Public Interest.